Teodoro Nguema Obiang Mangue

-Teodoro Nguema Obiang Mangue (born 25 June 1968, nicknamed Teodorín) is the Vice President of Equatorial Guinea, in office since 2016.
-He is a son of Teodoro Obiang, the authoritarian leader of Equatorial Guinea, by his first wife, Constancia Mangue.
-He has been appointed to numerous government positions by his father's regime, including Minister of Agriculture and Forestry and "Second Vice-President", in charge of defense and security, in May 2012.
-He was promoted to the position of First Vice-President in June, 2016.
+Teodoro Nguema Obiang Mangue (born 25 June 1968, nicknamed Teodorín and Teddy) is an Equatoguinean politician who has served as the first vice president of Equatorial Guinea since 2016.
+He is a son of Teodoro Obiang Nguema, president of Equatorial Guinea, by his wife, Constancia Mangue.

+He has been appointed to numerous government positions by his father's regime, including Minister of Agriculture and Forestry and Second Vice-President, in charge of defense and security, in May 2012.
+He was promoted to the position of First Vice-President in June 2016 and Ministry of National Defense and Security in 2018, and leads the country's anti-corruption commission set up in May 2022, known as the CNPCC (Comisión Nacional de Prevención y Lucha Contra la Corrupción).
+As head of the anti-corruption commission, he has overseen purges against perceived opponents of the Nguema regime.

 Known for his lavish lifestyle, he has been the subject of a number of international criminal charges and sanctions for alleged embezzlement and corruption.
+His net worth is an estimated $600 million including his yacht, private jets, and luxury cars.
+The Nguema family has enriched itself on Equatorial Guinea's substantial oil wealth.

 Education

 Nguema studied at the École des Roches in Normandy, a French private school.
-He registered to attend Pepperdine University in Malibu, California, United States for a four-term non-degree program in English as a second language.
+He registered to attend Pepperdine University in Malibu, California, United States, for a four-term non-degree program in English as a second language.
 He lived lavishly at the Beverly Wilshire Hotel and rarely attended class; he dropped out after only five months, reportedly at the behest of university administrators.

-Political career and possible succession
+Political career and international corruption cases

-Nguema served as Adviser to the Presidency in the 1990s and subsequently as Minister of Agriculture and Forestry, a post he held for about 15 years.
+Nguema served as Adviser to the Presidency in the 1990s and subsequently as Minister of Agriculture and Forestry, a post he held for about fifteen years.

 It was reported in 2005 that Nguema was to be made vice president of Equatorial Guinea, which, according to the constitution, would allow him to accede to the presidency upon his father's retirement.
 He was eventually elevated to the post of Second Vice-President, in charge of defense and security, on 21 May 2012, alongside former Prime Minister Ignacio Milam Tang, who was designated as First Vice-President.
 After four years as Second Vice-President, he was promoted to the post of First Vice-President, while remaining in charge of defense and security, on 22 June 2016; this move, which followed his father's re-election in the April 2016 presidential election, placed him clearly in line to succeed his father.